 Writers all want to earn more.
 Our time is valuable.
 We don’t want to become a mindless robot, pumping out articles for low pay, without any end in sight.

-Which means you shouldn’t just bill yourself as a general writer.
+This means you shouldn’t just bill yourself as a general writer.
 Instead, bill yourself as an expert in multiple fields.
 It differentiates you from the competition, plus you’re more valuable to clients if you can wear multiple hats.

 Stop repeating that all you can do is write.
 You can do so much more – like SEO.